-6 Characteristics of Great Growth Stocks - Cabot Wealth Network
+6 Characteristics of Great Growth Stocks

 Great Growth Stocks Characteristic #4: Triple-digit Revenue Growth

-In my experience, companies growing revenues at triple-digit rates (100% or better) tend to be small and less well known; thus they’re ripe for buying by institutions as they grow.
-Almost all solar power companies were enjoying triple-digit revenue growth (100% or better) earlier this year when their stocks were hot … and most still are.
-Many of the market’s biggest winners had triple-digit revenue growth early in its run—when Google came public it was growing at a rate of 125%, Baidu (BIDU) at 150%, Crocs (CROX) saw quarterly growth of 162% and even Wynn Resorts (WYNN) saw revenues leap north of 100% when it first opened its doors.
+In my experience, companies growing revenues at triple-digit rates (100% or better) tend to be small and less well-known; thus they’re ripe for buying by institutions as they grow.
+Many of the market’s biggest winners had triple-digit revenue growth early in their runs—when Google came public it was growing at a rate of 125%, Baidu (BIDU) at 150%, Crocs (CROX) saw quarterly growth of 162% and even Wynn Resorts (WYNN) saw revenues leap north of 100% when it first opened its doors.

 Great Growth Stocks Characteristic #5: High Profit Margins

-Note: *This article is periodically updated to reflect market conditions.